arjun2598/FlashPoint/docs/DESIGN_DECISIONS.md

 which doesn't make sense for something expected and acceptable.

-Routing through `submit()` rather than putting the order straight back in the book is what makes this work, and it means the matching rules live in exactly one place.
+Routing through `submit()` rather than putting the order straight back in the book keeps the matching rules in one place.
 It also keeps the guarantee that the engine never leaves a crossed book, for modify as well as submit.

 **Safety note:** the order is removed before the re-submit, so a rejected